 Radars & Fences III On Friday March 12th 2010 I will be participating at NYU’s Media Culture & Communications’ Radars & Fences III: Borders, Affect, Space (please RSVP and come).
 My friend Laila El-Haddad and I will present You Are Not Here – A Tour of Gaza Through the Streets of Tel Aviv, and we’ll … Continue reading Radars & Fences / You Are Not Here / The Gaza Tunnel Trade

-This video is taken from a public debate between Yeshayahu Leibowitz and Israel Eldad in 1980.
-In the 50:40 minute an Israeli farmer asking what should he tell the Ismaeli (apparently referring to the Biblical term used in the debate by members from the right portraying the Palestinians as the arch-enemies of the Jews in … Continue reading To whom does the land belong?
+This video is taken from a public debate between Prof. Yeshayahu Leibowitz, Dr. Israel Eldad and Dr. Menachem Brinker in 1980.
+In the 50:40 minute an Israeli farmer asking what should he tell the Ismaili (apparently referring to the Biblical term used in the debate by members from the right portraying the Palestinians as the … Continue reading To whom does the land belong?